Cross Mountain Mine disaster

-At least 22 of the miners killed in the Cross Mountain Mine disaster were buried in a circular memorial known as the Cross Mountain Miners' Circle, which is now listed on the National Register of Historic Places.
+At least 22 of those killed were buried in a circular memorial known as the Cross Mountain Miners' Circle, which is now listed on the National Register of Historic Places.

 Geographical setting

 Cross Mountain is a massive ridge situated along the eastern Cumberland Plateau just west of the plateau's Walden Ridge escarpment, in the coal-rich Cumberland Mountains.
 Rising to an elevation of 3534 ft, the mountain is the highest point in Tennessee west of the Blue Ridge Province.
-The mountain is located along the border between Anderson County and Campbell County.
+It is located along the border between Anderson County and Campbell County.

 Coal Creek, a tributary of the Clinch River, flows northward along the southeastern base of Cross Mountain, slicing a narrow valley in which the communities of Briceville and Fraterville are located.
 The town of Rocky Top, formerly Lake City and before that Coal Creek, is located near the creek's confluence with the Clinch, at the base of the Cumberland Plateau.

 Slatestone Creek, which flows westward down the slopes of Cross Mountain, empties into Coal Creek at Briceville.
 Slatestone Creek drains a narrow valley known as Slatestone Hollow, which runs perpendicular to the Coal Creek Valley.
 The Cross Mountain Mine was located at the western end of Slatestone Hollow, just over 1 mi west of Briceville.